semmin/junior-rails/README.md

 ## Contributing

-If any of libraries in `vendor/assets` is out of date, feel free to put in a pull request with new version of the library.
+1. If any of libraries in `vendor/assets` is out of date, feel free to put in a pull request with new version of the library.
+2. Since `junior.js` version is not stated clearly, `JUNIOR_VERSION` constant in `version.rb` is SHA1 hash of `junior.js`.
+It can be calculated using `sha1_version_generator.rb` located in the root of the gem:

+    ruby sha1_version_generator.rb vendor/assets/javascripts/junior.js

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)